If you are new to the LSAT, welcome! This is a great place to start.

 When starting out, I think most people just sort of pick a company and their approach sort of randomly.
 They’ll google a few things and see what people are saying and decide on that.
 I think the better strategy is to look at the proper approaches to logic games and choose whichever one seems most intuitive to you.

 To help facilitate this, Evan prepared a post where you can look at the various basic techniques.
 Check out this INTRODUCTION TO BASIC LINEAR GAMES.
 It covers the different approaches to these games so you can pick amongst them.

-The second is a relatively new book from Blueprint, Blueprint For LSAT Logic Games
+The second is a book from Blueprint, Blueprint For LSAT Logic Games

 We have also thoroughly reviewed this book here.

 Read our introduction to linear games, and you’ll have a better idea which book might be right for you.
 That intro is also a great place to start your logic games prep.
 It will give you an overview of the techniques needed to master linear games, the first major subtype of logic games.

 A common question I get is people wondering if they should buy these books even if they are learning from another prep company’s prep course.
 Well, if you are studying with Kaplan or Princeton Review, then yes, definitely, you should switch over to these techniques.

 However, say you are studying with the help of the Blueprint book… Is it helpful to buy the Logic Games Bible too?
 Generally, no. They cover the same material, and both are comprehensive.